FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 And while there is a way to make homemade keto white chocolate, let’s be honest – it’s a hassle.
 And while it’s good, I actually like the ChocZero Sugar-Free White Chocolate Chips used in this keto popsicle recipe so much better.
 It’s hard to beat professionally made chocolate. 😉

-ChocZero Sugar-Free White Chocolate Chips are the perfect keto white chocolate – they are low carb, sweetened with monk fruit, non-gmo, gluten-free, dairy-free, soy-free (read why soy is bad here), and use only natural ingredients.
+ChocZero Sugar-Free White Chocolate Chips are the perfect keto white chocolate – they are low carb, sweetened with monk fruit, non-gmo, gluten-free, soy-free (read why soy is bad here), and use only natural ingredients.

 And most importantly, they taste awesome!
 I’ll be creating more recipes with them in the coming months.